 Currently, the only forms of SLIT approved by the FDA are tablets for ragweed, northern pasture grasses like timothy, and dust mites.

-The safety and efficacy of allergy drops is still being established by the FDA, and they are only used off-label in the United States.
+The safety and effectiveness of allergy drops is still being established by the FDA, and they are only used off-label in the United States.
+An allergist can evaluate your symptoms and provide you with the best options.

 Find an allergist